 This post may contain affiliate links.
 Please read our disclosure policy.

-✨ Creamed corn adds sweetness and body, giving that classic Southern-style pudding texture.
+✨ Trust the combination: Whole-kernel corn adds texture while creamed corn adds sweetness and body, creating that classic corn pudding consistency.

-✨ Let the pudding rest 10–15 minutes after baking so the custard can finish setting (it will still be spoonable).
+✨ Don’t skip the resting time: Let the pudding sit for 10–15 minutes after baking so the custard can finish setting while remaining rich and creamy.

-✨ Bake until the edges are golden and the center has a gentle jiggle — not liquid, not firm.
+✨ Watch for the right doneness: Bake until the edges are lightly golden and the center has a gentle jiggle.
+The pudding will continue to set as it cools.

 Corn Pudding Ingredients + Key Notes